-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-169 INU C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2010 admissions: C2 Number of qualified applicants offered a placed on waiting list 466
+Yes No C2 Do you have a policy of placing students on a waiting list?
+X C2 If yes, please answer the questions below for Fall 2014 admissions: C2 Number of qualified applicants offered a placed on waiting list 285 5 C2 Number accepting a place on the waiting list NA C2 Number of wait-listed students admitted 135 5 C2 Is your waiting list ranked? -

-- C2Number of qualified applicants offered a placed on waiting list466C2Number accepting a place on the waiting list466C2Number of wait-listed students admitted0 - C2 Is your waiting list ranked? - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+- C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?